justinknguyen/Pi-Guide/Raspberry Pi Zero 2 W/Installed Programs/06 - Pi-Hole, Gravity Sync, and keepalived.md

     ```
     curl -sSL https://raw.githubusercontent.com/vmstan/gs-install/main/gs-install.sh | bash
     ```
-10. You will receive prompts to enter an IP Address and host name.
-On the primary Pi, enter the secondary Pi's IP Address and host name (pi), if it says the authenticity of the host can't be established, enter `yes` in the following prompt.
-On the secondary Pi, enter the primary Pi's IP Address and host name (pi).
+10. You will receive prompts to enter an IP Address and host username.
+This is NOT the host name of the Pi, but the username you use to log in. <br>
+On the primary Pi, enter the secondary Pi's IP Address and host username (pi), if it says the authenticity of the host can't be established, enter `yes` in the following prompt.
+On the secondary Pi, enter the primary Pi's IP Address and host username (pi).
 ## Configuration (Gravity Sync)
 1. Check if there are any differences between the two Pi's in Pi-Hole by entering in the second Pi:
     ```